-The Company and SFO, its a subsidiary, have sales to the state enterprise, the private sector, and exports for the years 2019 to 2021, representing the percentages as follows:
+The Company and SFO, its a subsidiary, have sales to the state enterprise, the private sector, and exports for the years 2020 to 2022, representing the percentages as follows:

-CTW SFO 2019 2020 2021 2019 2020 2021 State Enterprise 26.49 52.86 45.54 18.72 41.38 0.00 Private Sector 72.86 46.85 49.87 81.28 58.62 100.00 Export 0.65 0.29 4.59 0.00 0.00 0.00 Total 100.00 100.00 100.00 100.00 100.00 100.00
+CTW SFO 2020 2021 2022 2020 2021 2022 State Enterprise 52.86 45.54 39.42 41.38 0.00 4.45 Private Sector 46.85 49.87 60.20 58.62 100.00 95.55 Export 0.29 4.59 0.38 0.00 0.00 0.00 Total 100.00 100.00 100.00 100.00 100.00 100.00

-In 2021, SPEWC, its a subsidiary, had domestic sales of 68.20 %, most of which were sold to private sector customers and exported 31.74 %.
+In 2022, SPEWC, its a subsidiary, had domestic sales of 71.69%, most of which were sold to private sector customers and exported 28.31%.

-State Enterprise :

-Through bidding according to the policy on procurement of finished product and services from local manufacturers and suppliers, in 2021, the contracts awarded by state enterprises were mainly those continuing from the previous year.
-Procurement was carried out by several methods including E-Bidding, selection and specific selection.
-The major infrastructure projects have always been driven by public sector.

-Private Sector :

-The Company strives to increase its competitiveness through supply contract with dealers supplying materials and equipment to large contractors involving in some megaprojects e.g. Yellow and Pink Line Railway Station Project, several projects administered by the State Railway of Thailand (SRT).
-With better competitiveness, the Company will be in a better position to win the bidding.

-Export:

-Export situation in 2021, it was severely affected by long and intensive competition and due to global economic contraction and COVID-19 pandemic.
-The export to the Republic of the Union of Myanmar and Cambodia still encountered certain restrictions thus making the export volume being unable to reach the expected target.
+- State Enterprise : Through bidding according to the policy on procurement of finished products and services from local manufacturers and suppliers, electronic procurement system (E-Bidding), selection and specific selection.
+In 2022, the Company had the contracts awarded by state enterprises with bidding in the major infrastructure projects have always been driven by public sector. - Private Sector : The Company strives to increase its competitiveness with domestic competitors by bidding to large contractors or project contractors e.g. Yellow and Pink Line Railway Station Project, Lotus Department Store, ICONSIAM Shopping Center, The Government Pharmaceutical Organization (GPO) Rangslt factory, S-Space Condominium-Bang Wua Tower A, Onsen and Spa-Pattaya.
+With better competitiveness, the Company will be in a better position to win the bidding. - Export : Export situation in 2022, it was severely affected by long and intensive competition and due to global economic slowdown and COVID-19 pandemic.
+Then the export to the Republic of the Union of Myanmar, Vietnam, Singapore and Philippines still encountered certain restrictions thus making the export volume being unable to reach the expected target.
 The Company still struggles to find new overseas market for export opportunity.